-To boost audience engagement, it’s a must to pick the right objectives and blog metrics.
+So to boost audience engagement, it’s a must to pick the right objectives and content marketing metrics.
 Then keep a track of them to determine what works, what doesn’t, what is to be removed, and what has potential.

-So let’s take a look at the major types of objectives and their corresponding metrics you may want to track when it comes to analyzing content performance.
+So let’s take a look at the major types of objectives and their corresponding content marketing metrics you may want to track when it comes to analyzing content performance.

 Traffic is the lifeblood of your online business.
 If your content is not driving traffic, you don’t have the visitors to read the content, let alone turn into leads and customers.

-So traffic is one objective that you must measure, especially that associated with your top funnel content.
-In order to assess your website traffic, the metrics you should be looking at are the following:
+So traffic is essential to measure content marketing.
+In order to assess your website traffic, the content marketing metrics you should be looking at include the following:

-Users/Unique Pageviews - This metric represents the total number of unique people who visit your content.
+Users/unique pageviews – This content metric represents the total number of unique people who visit your content.

-Pageviews - This metric measures the total number of times your content has been viewed.
+Pageviews – This content metric measures the total number of times your content has been viewed.

-You can employ the data from these metrics for a sense of traffic coming to individual pieces of content on your website.
+You can employ the data from these content marketing metrics for a sense of traffic coming to individual pieces of content on your website.

-If you know your way around Google analytics, you can also breakdown this data to see the websites from where your traffic is coming, geographical locations of your visitors, and the type of device they use to view your content.
+If you know your way around Google Analytics, you can also break down this data to see the websites from where your traffic is coming, the geographical locations of your visitors, and the type of device they use to view your content.

 This information is useful to make decisions about your future content strategy.
 For example, if you target UK customers but the majority of your visitors are from the US, you can tailor future content distribution to your UK visitors.